Browse approved programs, read student evaluations, and learn about petitioning

 - You are required to view an online presentation that has a short quiz to test your knowledge of the material.
 The presentation contains essential information about credit transfer, pre-registration, insurance, etc.

 Many programs will provide you with estimated expenses particular to the locale, but there may be other expenses that arise throughout your time abroad.
 It's important to plan ahead for this.
-Please refer to the Finances section for detailed information about budgeting for your term abroad.
+Please refer to the Finances section for detailed information about budgeting for your term away.

 Your campus mail box will be closed while you are away.
 Anything that is sent to you from outside the college will be forwarded to your home address via first class mail.
 Any campus mail will be returned to sender.
 To change/update your home of record, you must contact the registrar's office (firstname.lastname@example.org).